-Internet business intelligence firm Cyveillance claims there are currently 2.1 billion unique, publicly available Internet pages.
-The company's new study, Sizing the Internet, also says the Internet is growing at a rate of seven million pages a day.
+Internet business intelligence firm Cyveillance claims that there are, Currently, 2.1. billion unique, publicly available Internet pages.
+The company's new study, "Sizing the Internet", also says the Internet is growing at a rate of seven million pages a day.

-Given that these statistics were published on 10 July 2000, there should be over half a billion more pages on the Web by now!
+Given that these statistics were published on 10 July 2000, them should be over half a billion more pages on the Web by now!
 At that rate, the number of pages on the Internet will double by early next year.

-How Does the Net Work?
+How does the Net Work?